Explore these fresh alternative stores like Urban Outfitters for everything from fashion to home wares to vinyl to vintage.

 Let me know about your favorite store like Urban Outfitters in the comments.

-Jake is an expert on men’s style and fashion based in Washington, DC.
+About JakeJake is an expert on men’s style and fashion based in Washington, DC.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs and innovative clothing and lifestyle brands helping men dress sharp in the digital age.
 He has published hundreds of articles on style and apparel, and regularly interviews small business CEOs and startup founders about industry trends.
-Jake has written about entrepreneurship, international business and fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine.
+Jake has written about entrepreneurship, international business and fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine. |

 Other cool stuff:

-* Get $25 off your first experience with Wantable, an amazing online personal styling option for men and women.
+* Get $25 off your first experience with Wantable, an amazing online personal styling option for men and women.* Take 10% off your first order from Proper Cloth, one of my favorite online custom tailors.

 * For comfortable Athleisure clothing for women and men, try these 25 alternatives to lululemon.